 A small 1790s Pembroke work table helps to tell a story about style, patronage and commerce in the early days of the Australian colony.

-The First Fleet table was handcrafted in England with a veneer of Australian grevillea, or beefwood.
+Known as the First Fleet table, it was handcrafted in England with a veneer of Australian 'beefwood' timber – possibly grevillea or casuarina.

 The timber used in the veneer was sent from Australia by Surgeon-General John White, who arrived with the First Fleet.

 White sent the planks from Port Jackson to his patron, Sir Andrew Snape Hamond, in England.
-He probably hoped the gift of such a rare timber would help retain Snape Hamond's good favour.
+He probably hoped the gift of such a rare, exotic timber would help retain Snape Hamond's good favour – the British naval officer could exert a powerful influence over White's career.

-It attracted early attention from cabinetmakers and was a valuable export for the colony of New South Wales.
+In New South Wales, the colonists called the timber beefwood, because the freshly cut logs resembled raw meat.
+It It attracted early attention from cabinetmakers and was a valuable export for the colony.

-In London, a cabinetmaker sliced the precious timber into thin veneers to top the table, which sat in the drawing room of Snape Hamond's home in Norfolk.
+In London, a cabinetmaker sliced the precious timber into thin veneers to top this small Pembroke work table.
+It sat in the drawing room of Snape Hamond's home in Norfolk.

-A label in the hand of Snape Hamond, found on the underside of the table, records the timber's origin.
+A label written by Snape Hamond, found on the inside of the table's top drawer, records the timber's origin.
 It reads:

 Sent from Botany Bay by Dr White surgeon of the Navy – in Planks & this Table made up in London – Beef Wood.

-The Hamond family had links with Australia and the Pacific and Sir Andrew was appointed to the court martial board that tried the Bounty mutineers.
+The Hamond family had links with Australia and the Pacific.
+Sir Andrew was appointed to the court martial board that tried the Bounty mutineers.

 The table, which stands 60.5 centimetres high, was owned by Snape Hamond's descendants until it was bought at auction by the National Museum.